-The 2019 launch webcast will be hosted by Bob Dudley, group chief executive, and Spencer Dale, group chief economist.
-Join the conversation – register now.
+The 2019 launch webcast – hosted by Bob Dudley, group chief executive, and Spencer Dale, group chief economist – has ended and is available to view on demand.

 BP’s economics team produces two reports annually.
 One – the Energy Outlook – is forward-looking and the other – The Statistical Review of World Energy – analyses data from the previous year.
 While the Energy Outlook was first published in January 2011, the Statistical Review has been informing the energy economics community since 1965.

-Find out what impact these developments had on global energy markets and what the implications may be for the future transition of energy.
+Find out about the effect this had on global energy markets and what the implications may be for the future transition of energy.

 A new series of short films designed to visualise some of the key issues facing the world of energy today and in the future